-If you’re focused on career progression, refreshing your tech skills is a must, especially considering all of the IT advancements in fields such as cloud computing, security and Internet of Things (IoT).
+If you’re focused on career progression, refreshing your tech skills is a must, especially considering all of the IT advancements in fields such as cloud computing, security and networking.
 Additional certifications are often required to advance into new job roles.
 Just make sure your choices align with your career path.

-Don’t forget a byproduct of career progression is often job satisfaction.
+Don’t forget, a byproduct of career progression is often job satisfaction.
 The two go hand in hand.
-According to the IT Skills and Salary Report, IT managers are more satisfied with their job than their staff.
-Getting certified can help you get promoted and lead to a more gratifying career.
+According to the IT Skills and Salary Report, IT managers are generally more satisfied with their job than the staff they manage.
+Getting certified can help you get promoted and lead to a more gratifying career—certified professionals are more satisfied than non-certified personnel.
 Two birds.
 One stone.

 2. Answer this question: What am I interested in?

 Remember those boring classes in college?
 Of course you don’t—you were either asleep, doodling network architectures in your notebook or building an app to make your life easier.

 The principle is the same with certifications—unless it’s a requirement, why would you choose one that doesn’t interest you?
 You don’t want to snooze through training.
 And you don’t want to snooze on your career.

 Pick a certification that will keep you invested.

 Are you just getting started?
 Begin with foundational certifications to learn how to speak and understand the language of the IT industry.
 CompTIA IT Fundamentals, for example, helps you learn the basic hardware components and how they work together.

 Are you a more technical person?
 Cisco offers a variety of certification options ranging from cloud computing to network design.